heyoeyo/muggled_sam/README.md

 The basic usage of this script is to input point or box prompts on the left image while the corresponding detections will be displayed on the right.
 When using text prompts, the UI will 'freeze' and hand off input to your terminal (the one that launched the script) for text input.
 Entering a blank prompt will return control to the UI.

 While this script only works with images, the detection capabilities of SAMv3 can be used with video tracking.
 See the [video segmentation from detections](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples#video-segmentation-from-detections) example script for more info.

+For a more hackable version of cross-image detection (i.e. using an object from one image to detect objects in other images), see the [cross-image object detection](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples#object-detection-cross-image) example.

 # Acknowledgements